Jgrtowy/jgrtowy.xyz/README.md

-# Portfolio website made in Astro
+# Portfolio website made in Astro and TailwindCSS